Pillerton Priors

 Pillerton Priors or Over Pillerton is a settlement and civil parish 11 mi south of Warwick, in the Stratford-on-Avon district, in the county of Warwickshire, England.
 In 2011 the parish had a population of 294.
 The parish touches Ettington, Oxhill and Pillerton Hersey.
 Pillerton Priors and Pillerton Hersey are jointly known as "The Pillertons".

 Features

 There are 6 listed buildings in Pillerton Priors.
-Pillerton Priors once has a church called St Mary Magdalen's, the graveyard still exists but there's no remains of the church.
+Pillerton Priors once had a church called St Mary Magdalen's; the graveyard still exists but there are no remains of the church.
 Pillerton Priors has a village hall.

 History

 The name "Pillerton" means 'Farm/settlement connected with Pilheard'.
-The "Priors" part from the fact that it was held by the Abbot of Evroult in 1086.
+The "Priors" part from the fact that the Manor was held by the Abbot of Evroult in 1086 of Hugh de Grentemaisnil or Grandmesnil.
 Pillerton Priors was recorded in the Domesday Book as Pilardetune.
 There are medieval boundary ditches around the village of Pillerton Priors which possibly show the extent of the medieval village.
+The Victoria County History records that the Manor of Pillerton Priors was in the ownership of the Mills family by 1823, from whose Executors it was conveyed to Gerald and Mair Howell in the late 1970s.
+The current Lord of the Manor of Pillerton Priors is Mark Lindley-Highfield of Ballumbie Castle.